darktable-org/dtdocs/content/overview/user-interface/top-panel.md

 # On the left-hand-side

-view
-: Choose which images to view in the lighttable/filmstrip, based on star rating and reject status.

-sort by
+filter / sort
-: Choose a property by which to sort the images.
+: Choose how to filter and sort the images.
+Criteria can be altered in the [collection filters](../../module-reference/utility-modules/shared/collection-filters.md) module.

 ![top-panel_sort-order icon](./top-panel/top-panel_sort-order.png#icon) sort order
 : Switch the sort order (ascending / descending).